DevnagriAI/devnagri_docs/guide/Glossary.md

 iii.
 Enter the term/word to be translated in the Input Term.

 iv.
-Enter the preferential translation for the Input Term in Replaced Term.
+Enter the preferential translation in Replaced Term.

 v.
 Choose Apply as Rule to ensure that the preferential translation is mandatorily chosen for the input term.